 The brochure is available as a download:

-Under the provisions of the Health and Social Care Act of 2012; the Council receives health data from a range of sources including the Health and Social Care Information Centre, Clinical Commissioning Groups and hospitals; the data it receives includes for example births and deaths data.
+Under the provisions of the Health and Social Care Act of 2012; we receive health data from a range of sources including the Health and Social Care Information Centre, Clinical Commissioning Groups and hospitals; the data it receives includes for example births and deaths data.
 The data supports the effective and efficient discharge of its statutory duties; and wider responsibilities to improve and protect the health and wellbeing of the populations it serves; and to reduce health inequalities.
 The data is combined, without using personal details, or analysed using codes instead of names; so individuals cannot be identified by those handling the data.